**Last updated 6 August, 2020**

 - How will production in your business be impacted in the event of a reduced workforce?
 Do you need to cross-train your staff to be able to perform other duties?

 - Will COVID-19 impact the supply of inputs, ingredients, packaging, chemicals or PPE in your business?
-Can you source these from a local or alternative supplier if needed?
+Can you source these from an alternative supplier if needed?

 - Do you have a contingency plan in place should a supplier of essential services be impacted by COVID-19 (e.g. your payroll provider, contract cleaners, transport companies, equipment spare parts, etc.)?